Cavernous Malformation (Cav Mal)

-A cavernous malformation is a cluster of small blood vessels (capillaries) with an enlarged and irregular structure.
-The walls of these capillaries are thinner than normal, less elastic, and prone to leaking.
+A cavernous malformation (also known as Cav Mal) is a cluster of dilated blood vessels (capillaries) with an enlarged and irregular structure.
+The walls of these capillaries are thinner than normal, have loose junctions between cells, and are prone to leaking.

 These abnormalities can occur anywhere in the body, but they are most likely to produce symptoms when they form in the brain or spinal cord.
-Cavernous malformations can bleed into the brain (hemorrhage), which may result in neurological symptoms.
+Cavernous malformations cause neurological symptoms when they bleed into the brain (hemorrhage).

 How common are cavernous malformations?